'A dangerous time': Portland, Oregon, sees record homicides

 The 34-year-old had been at the pizza bar only a short time when shots rang out.
 Vasquez was struck by a stray bullet and died at the scene.

-His killing in late September was one of the 67 homicides this year in Portland — a city that has already surpassed and is on pace to shatter its previous record of 66 slayings, set in 1987.
+His killing in late September was one of the 67 homicides this year in Portland — a city on pace to shatter its previous record of 66 slayings in 1987.

-In a metropolis wracked by gang violence, fear and frustration have settled over Portland as stories like Vasquez’s have made some wary to go out at night.
-Unlike previous years, more bystanders, neighbors and friends are being caught in the crossfire — from people mourning at vigils and sitting in cars to children playing in a park.
+Fear and frustration with gang violence have settled over the metropolis, as stories like Vasquez’s make some wary to go out at night.
+Unlike previous years, more bystanders are being caught in the crossfire — from people mourning at vigils and sitting in cars to children playing in a park.

 “People should be leery because this is a dangerous time,” said Lionel Irving Jr., a lifelong Portland resident and a gang outreach worker.